Foreclosure Defense Attorneys in Florida

 How Many Foreclosure Cases Have You Litigated in Court?

 Florida is a judicial foreclosure state, meaning that in order to foreclose, a lender must file a lawsuit against the borrower and take them to court.
-It is important to ask if a foreclosure defense lawyer has been in court and litigated against the big mortgage companies.
+It is important to ask if a foreclosure defense lawyer has been in court and litigated against the big mortgage companies in Florida.
 Filing a bankruptcy case is not the same thing as litigating in court, and you want to make sure that your attorney has the experience necessary to give you the best chance possible in the event that you have to defend your case in court.

 Is Litigation the Best Defense for Foreclosure?

-Although you want to make sure that your lawyer has experience litigating foreclosure cases in court, it is just as important to understand that this may not be the best route for you.
+Although you want to make sure that your lawyer has experience litigating foreclosure cases in Florida court, it is just as important to understand that this may not be the best route for you.
 If you are a victim of fraud or illegitimate fees and charges, you probably will have to go through litigation.
 On the other hand, if there is a better option for you, such as filing for bankruptcy, you want to work with a lawyer who will advise you of this option.

 How Often Do You Attend Classes and Seminars Regarding Foreclosures in Florida?